 What is review marketing?

-Review marketing is a strategy to gain customer goodwill by marketing using the positive reviews your business has generated across multiple channels.
+Review marketing is a strategy to gain customer goodwill by using the positive reviews your business has generated across multiple channels.

 While most businesses work on guaranteeing a good customer experience, they do not work as hard on getting them translated into great customer reviews.